mrmeener/BookMarks/README.md

 # BookMark Manager Documentation

 ## Overview
-The BookMark Manager is a professional bookmark management system designed for corporate environments, offering advanced organization, search, and management capabilities for business tools and websites.

-# BookMark Manager Documentation

-## Overview
 The BookMark Manager is a professional bookmark management system designed for corporate environments, offering advanced organisation, search, and management capabilities for business tools and websites.

 ---